 Bond premiums, discounts, and gains and losses on extinguishment of debt are deferred and amortized over the life of the bonds.
+At the time of bond refunding, the unamortized premiums or discounts are amortized over the life of the refunded bonds or the life of the refunding bonds, whichever is shorter.
 Bonds payable is reported net of the applicable bond premium or discount.